-Director Compensation for Fiscal 2012
+Director Compensation for Fiscal 2014

-The following table presents information regarding the compensation earned during fiscal 2012 by individuals who were members of our Board of Directors at any time during fiscal 2012 and were not employed by us or any of our subsidiaries (referred to herein as "Non-Employee Directors").
+The following table presents information regarding the compensation earned during fiscal 2014 by individuals who were members of our Board of Directors at any time during fiscal 2014 and were not employed by us or any of our subsidiaries (referred to herein as "Non-Employee Directors").
 Dr. Brisbin is a Named Executive Officer and his compensation is presented above under "Executive Compensation" in the Summary Compensation Table and related explanatory tables.
 Dr. Brisbin is not entitled to additional compensation for his services as a director.

-Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) Option Awards (\$)(1) All Other Compensation (\$)(2) Totals (\$)
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$)(1)(2) Option Awards (\$)(2) All Other Compensation (\$)(3) Totals (\$)

-Linda L. Heil(3) 14,750 5,409 20,159

-Raymond W. Holdsworth 36,750 3,345 40,095
+Raymond W. Holdsworth 40,750 35,650 76,400

-W. Tracy Lenocker(3) 16,417 20,833 37,250

-Douglas J. McEachern 39,250 3,345 42,595
+Douglas J. McEachern 42,750 35,650 78,400

-Keith W. Renken 42,000 3,345 45,345
+Keith W. Renken 43,000 35,650 78,650

-Wayne Shelton(3) 12,500 12,500

-John M. Toups 37,750 3,345 41,095
+John M. Toups 41,250 35,650 76,900

-Win Westfall 49,250 3,345 11,043 63,638
+Win Westfall 45,000 35,650 11,413 92,063

-- (1) The amounts reported under "Option Awards" above represent the aggregate grant date fair value of option awards granted to our Non-Employee Directors during fiscal 2012 (disregarding any estimate of forfeitures related to service-based vesting conditions).
-For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of option awards contained in Note 9 (Equity Plans) to our consolidated financial statements, included as part of our annual report filed on Form 10-K. - As of December 28, 2012, Mr. Renken held 23,500 outstanding and unexercised stock options, Mr. Toups held 21,500 outstanding and unexercised stock options, Mr. Westfall held 19,500 outstanding and unexercised stock options, and Mr. Holdsworth and Mr. McEachern each held 17,500 outstanding and unexercised stock options.
-As of December 28, 2012, none of our Non-Employee Directors held any outstanding stock awards (other than options). - (2) The amount reported under "All Other Compensation" with respect to Mrs. Heil is the estimated value of medical benefit coverage for fiscal 2012 for Mrs. Heil and her two dependents pursuant to an arrangement approved by our Board of Directors in May 2006.
-The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2012 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006. - (3) Messrs.
-Lenocker and Shelton and Mrs. Heil did not stand for reelection as directors at the 2012 Annual Meeting of Stockholders, and their service on the Board of Directors terminated on the meeting date.
-The Board of Directors approved the acceleration of their unvested outstanding stock options so that they vested on May 31, 2012.
-The Board also approved a consulting agreement for Mr. Lenocker.
-Mr. Lenocker entered into the consulting agreement on July 18, 2012.
-Under the agreement, Mr. Lenocker will provide certain consulting services for up to one year, at our request, and is entitled to receive a fee of \$4,167 per month.
-The fee paid to Mr. Lenocker for his consulting services during fiscal 2012 is reported under "All Other Compensation" in the table above.
-The consulting agreement will terminate on July 1, 2013.
+- (1) The amounts reported under "Stock Awards" above represent the aggregate grant date fair value of restricted stock awards granted to our Non-Employee Directors during fiscal 2014 (disregarding any estimate of forfeitures related to service-based vesting conditions).
+For a discussion of the assumptions and methodologies used to calculate the amounts reported in this column, please see the discussion of restricted stock awards contained in Note 8 (Equity Plans) to our consolidated financial statements, included as part of our annual report filed on Form 10-K. - (2) As of January 2, 2015, Mr. Renken held 26,000 outstanding and unexercised stock options, Mr. Toups held 24,000 outstanding and unexercised stock options, Mr. Holdsworth and Mr. McEachern each held 20,000 outstanding and unexercised stock options.
+As of January 2, 2015, each of the Non-Employee Directors held outstanding, vested and unvested restricted stock awards covering 10,000, 2,500 and 7,500 shares, respectively, of the Company's Common Stock. - (3) The amount reported under "All Other Compensation" with respect to Mr. Westfall is the estimated value of medical benefit coverage for fiscal 2014 for Mr. Westfall and his spouse pursuant to an arrangement approved by our Board of Directors in May 2006.

-Compensation for Non-Employee Directors during fiscal 2012 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a stock option award.
+Compensation for Non-Employee Directors during fiscal 2014 generally consisted of an annual retainer, fees for attending meetings, fees for work related to board committees and a restricted stock grant award.